kaliscandinavia/Temporary_test_repo_for_Discord_friends/README.md

 - I just like todo some small fix first.
 - Email validation , confirme password etc is added to
 - make templates more legit and not raise suspicion to the victims.
-- Emsil and password wild popup in a txt file at you Desktop.
+- Emsil and password will popup in a .txt file at you Desktop.
 - Images of the 2 templates Pishing templates as user see them:

 - ![Hotel Image](hotel.jpeg)   ![Concert Image](concert.jpeg)